jongough/ocpn_draw_pi/README.md

 platform used to develop this plugin.

-From OpenCPN.org Developers Manual - Compiling for Windows after you copy the most current opencpn.lib, WXSVG.lib, expat.lib & cairo.lib files from the most recently fetched & compiled Opencpn to the build directory, from the "build" directory issue:
+From OpenCPN.org Developers Manual - Compiling for Windows after you copy the most current opencpn.lib, expat.lib files from the most recently fetched & compiled Opencpn to the build directory, from the "build" directory issue:

 cmake -T v120_xp ..   <---sets up cmakelists.txt
 cmake --build .    <---compiles debug, Note the "." period